 Students can only register for this course once all necessary approvals have been obtained.
 The normal duration of a practicum is 10 weeks and involves 150 hours.
 Progress in experiential learning and work performance is monitored by the faculty member through review meetings with the student and the supervisor.
 It is the student's responsibility to participate in evaluation and review meetings and to produce a written report of the practicum experience on completion of the course.
 This includes both a mid-term and final evaluation meeting.
-The practicum supervisor is responsible for providing an induction to the students into the host organization, organizing the practical work duties of the student, and supporting the student's learning experiences.
+The practicum supervisor is responsible for providing an induction to the student's learning experiences.
 He or she will submit a mid-term and final summary of the student's progress to the faculty member and participate in review meetings with the student and the faculty member.
-During the practicum, the supervisor is expected to maintain regular contact with the faculty member.
 The faculty member is responsible for coordinating review meetings and ensuring that academic standards and learning objectives are met.
 The faculty member grades the student's achievement based on the quality of the practicum reports produced by the student, the evaluation of the practicum supervisor, and student performance and participation in review meetings.